 The situation is clear: we need to open our eyes, to wake up to the atrocities taking place, and fight back against the cruelty.
 Please help us on our mission to end this systematic suffering

 Last year, Wild at Heart Foundation began their work in Lebanon by rescuing Maggie and Solo from atrocious conditions.
 Despite the horrific injuries these dogs had suffered, they have gone on to become the most loving, loyal and inspiring pets here in the UK.
 They demonstrate resilience and forgiveness in their every day, and they prove that all dogs - no matter how unfortunate their start in life may be, no matter how “damaged” they may appear - are capable of boundless love.

-So when our partner on the ground reached out about a further five dogs in urgent need of rescuing, we were proud and truly inspired to return and continue our rescue work.
+So when our partner on the ground reached out about a further six dogs in urgent need of rescuing, we were proud and truly inspired to return and continue our rescue work.
 Our five 2019 rescues are all looking forever homes: